Seawolf Shop

 Early tantric Buddhists adopted the attributes of these Kapalika into their spiritual practices and thus the khatvanga became more and more of a ceremonial or ritual attribute, where the original Kapalika symbolism got mixed more and more with Buddhist symbolism.

 This Tibetan khatvanga is a very nice piece of work.
-It is made from a Tibetan silver - copper alloy and has elaborate decorations, such as the beautiful dragon on the blade of the kartika and the depiction of the water monster Makara holding the blade of the phurba in its jaws.
+This assemblage of a kartika, phurba and dorje's is made from a Tibetan silver - copper alloy and has elaborate decorations, such as the beautiful Makara on the blade of the kartika and the one holding the blade of the phurba in its jaws.
+The Makara is a mythical watermonster which in this case symbolizes fierce activity.

 This khatvanga is from vintage origin and might have some imperfections and damages due to its age and previous usage.
 Also it has some green oxidation stains.